-The group materiality for the financial statements as a whole was set at £38,800 (2020: £23,000) based on 4% of loss before tax (2020: 4% of loss before tax).
-Loss before tax was used as the basis for materiality as the group, following the continued management decision toward diversifying its business model the group therefore being in a transitory state.
-Performance materiality was calculated at 70% (£27,160, 2020: £16,100) of materiality for the financial statements as a whole as there is still inherent risk within the accounting function of the group.
+The group materiality for the financial statements as a whole was set at £112,280 (2021: £38,800) based on 7% of loss before tax (2020: 4% of loss before tax).
+Loss before tax was used as the basis for materiality as this is considered to be a key performance metric for investors given the position the group is in its life cycle.
+Performance materiality was calculated at 70% of materiality for the financial statements as a whole equating to £78,590 (2021: £27,160) due to the nature of the transactions undertaken in the year.

-We have agreed with those charged with governance that we would report any individual audit difference in excess of £1,940 as well as differences below this threshold that, in our view, warranted reporting on qualitative grounds.
+We have agreed with those charged with governance that we would report any individual audit difference in excess of £5,690 as well as differences below this threshold that, in our view, warranted reporting on qualitative grounds.